sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

 .. ----------------------------------------------------------------------------

-And when we run the Shapiro-Wilk test on the AFL margins data, we get a value for the Shapiro-Wilk normality test statistic of W = 0.94, and *p*-value = 9.481e-07.
+And when we run the Shapiro-Wilk test with ``afl.margins``, we get a value for the Shapiro-Wilk normality test statistic of W = 0.94, and *p*-value = 9.481e-07.
 Clearly a significant effect!

 ------